-Professor Ian Walmsley, Pro-Vice Chancellor of Oxford University offically opens the Begbroke Innovation Accelerator with Nicola Blackwood MP Picture credit: David Tooley
+Professor Ian Walmsley, Pro-Vice Chancellor of Oxford University officially opens the Begbroke Innovation Accelerator with Nicola Blackwood MP Picture credit: David Tolley

 Oxford University’s commitment to entrepreneurship has taken a major new step, with the opening of its new science enterprise hub, the Begbroke Innovation Accelerator.

 Part-funded by the Oxford and Oxfordshire City Deal, the new building was officially opened today (March 17th 2017) at Begbroke Science Park (BSP), by Nicola Blackwood MP, Minister for Public Health and Innovation.